Urban and Regional Planning, MS

 • the future—understanding relationships between past, present, and future in planning domains, potential for intervention; and

-• global dimensions—appreciation of interactions, flows of people and materials, cultures, differing approaches to planning.
+• global dimensions—appreciation of interactions, flows of people and materials, cultures, and differing approaches to planning.

 Planning Skills